rita-morozova/iplant-backend/README.md

 ## Technologies Used
 * Ruby on Rails API on the back end
-* React & Semantic UI on the front-end ([see the backend repo here](https://github.com/rita-morozova/iplant-frontend))
+* React & Semantic UI on the front-end ([see the frontend repo here](https://github.com/rita-morozova/iplant-frontend))
 * PostgreSQL

 ## Setup